balbasty/nitorch/nitorch/_C/src/impl/README.md

 To do so, I make use of a small sets of macros defined in `common.h`, as well as a few `#ifdef __CUDACC__` in the code.

-The first algorithms I implemented were the set of interpolation/splatting functions (`grid_pull`, `_grid_push`), implemented in `pushpull_common.cpp`.
+The first algorithms I implemented were the interpolation/splatting functions (`grid_pull`, `_grid_push`), implemented in `pushpull_common.cpp`.
 I made a few dumb-ish design choices that carry over to the more recently implemented algorithms.